 Garbage, Recycling, Rodents

 Mt.
-Lebanon contracts for the garbage collection from over 12,000 residential units.
+Lebanon contracts for the garbage collection from over 12,500 residential units.
 The maintenance and emptying of garbage containers in the parks and on business district streets, and recycling in compliance with state law.
 Garbage is collected once a week at the curb.
 Residents have the option to contract with the collector for back yard collections.
-For more information regarding back yard collection call (800) 866-4460.
+Please contact the contractor directly.

-Garbage and recycling may be placed at the curb after 6 p.m. the evening before regular pickup.
-For a complete listing of what is acceptable for pickup, please click on the link below.
+Garbage and recycling may be placed at the curb after 6 p.m. the evening before regular pickup and should be placed at curb no later than 6 a.m. on the day of collection.
+For a listing of what is acceptable for pickup, please click on the link below.

 If a holiday falls on Monday through Friday, the subsequent days are on a delayed pickup schedule.
 If the actual holiday falls on a weekend, there is no delay of subsequent days.
 Contracted holidays are only the following days: